nyuutsu/nyuu.page/content/2023-05-25-phoenix-sideboard.md

 ### Specific matchups

-Not going to give exact numbers for how many copies to take out; go based on vibes.
-If you're on the draw then you expect to be on the defensive so keep in more of the cheap and interactive stuff to try to resist their early aggression

 #### Green Devotion

 This is the second most popular deck in the format.
 I don't think I've seen it played at our store.
 Our sideboard is weak against them since we're focusing so much on anti-aggro.
 If you do face them: their thing is to ramp a lot and then cast a huge thing that wins the game.
 For example: {% unicard /media/phoenix-sideboard/mid-200-storm-the-festival.jpg Storm the Festival %}.